hmchen47/Programming/RefCards/JS-DOM.md

 + [Ball collision - pool like](../WebDev/Frontend-W3C/3-HTML5AppGame/02e-GameProg.md#notes-for-253-collision-detection)
   + two balls collide and know their velocities (step 1)
-  + separate each ball's velocity into perpenduclar componnets (step 2)
+  + separate each ball's velocity into perpendicular componets (step 2)
     + "normal" component: heading twoward the other ball
     + "tangential" component: perpendicular to the other ball
     + using "normal" for the first component as its direction along the line linking the centers of the balls